 Using the definition of $\boldsymbol{\tau}$ given in \eqref{eq:normal}, the above relation can be reorganized into the equivalent form

 We next present the discrete formulations of the adaptive moving mesh Willmore system \eqref{WM-adaptive}.
-Following the same discretization strategy as in Section \ref{BDFk_FDM}, we employ second-order centered finite differences for spatial derivatives and the BDFk for temporal discretization.
+Following the same discretization strategy as in Section \ref{BDFk_FDM}, we employ second-order centered finite differences for spatial derivatives and the BDF$k$ for temporal discretization.
 Let $\left\{\left(\mathbf{X}_i^{n-p}, V_i^{n-p}, \kappa_i^{n-p}\right)\right\}_{p=0}^{k-1}$ be the known solution values at previous time levels.
-Then, we employ the following A-BDFk-FDMs to numerically solve the adaptive moving mesh Willmore system \eqref{WM-adaptive}:
+Then, we employ the following A-BDF$k$-FDMs to numerically solve the adaptive moving mesh Willmore system \eqref{WM-adaptive}:

-Here, $\delta_\rho$ and $\delta_{\rho\rho}$ denote the second-order centered finite-difference operators for the first and second spatial derivatives, respectively, and the coefficients $\alpha_p$ are the BDFk weights that have been defined in Section~\ref{BDFk_FDM}.
+Here, $\delta_\rho$ and $\delta_{\rho\rho}$ denote the second-order centered finite-difference operators for the first and second spatial derivatives, respectively, and the coefficients $\alpha_p$ are the BDF$k$ weights that have been defined in Section~\ref{BDFk_FDM}.